tobiiii/contactmanager/README.md

 ```shell
 $> docker run -p 8080:8080 my-contactmanager-image
 ```
+### Deploy on Render.com Using Jenkins

+1.Set up a Jenkins instance on Render.com:

+   Create a new service on Render.com and select "Jenkins" as the service type.

+   Configure the necessary settings, such as the service name and environment.

+   Deploy the Jenkins service.

+2.Configure your Jenkins project:

+   Open the Jenkins web interface and navigate to your Jenkins instance.

+   Create a new Jenkins project or configure an existing one.

+   Configure the necessary settings, such as the project name and repository details.

+   Connect the Jenkins project to your GitHub repository.

+3.Configure the Jenkins project to use the Jenkinsfile:

+   In the Jenkins project configuration, go to the "Pipeline" section.

+   Select "Pipeline script from SCM" as the Definition.

+   Choose "Git" as the SCM.

+   Provide your repository details (e.g., repository URL and credentials).

+   Set the "Script Path" to Jenkinsfile.

+   Save the Jenkins project configuration.

+Now, when you trigger a build for your Jenkins project, it will execute the steps defined in the Jenkinsfile.
+The Docker image will be built, and the application will be deployed as a container on Render.com, accessible through port 8080.

 ## API Documentation

 The documentation of the API is made by OpenAPI 3.0 , it shows all the Endpoints of the application